DHDaniel/chrypto/README.md

 ```

 ### Flags
 The only flag that is available is the `dbpath` flag.
-It should be a path to the file that the script should store its data in.
-It defaults to `./historical.db`.
+It should be a path to the file where the script should store its data in.
+It defaults to `./historical.db`, creating a new SQLite file where the binary is run.

+This example provides a custom location.
+Both relative and absolute paths are accepted.
 ```bash
 $ chrypto -dbpath="./path/to/my/database.db" BTC ETH
 ```